 Once an object is donated and a deed of gift is signed by the donor, the Museum becomes the legal owner of the artifact.
 A donated artifact cannot be returned to the donor upon request.

 Can objects be removed from the Collection?

 The Swedish American Museum is an educational institution that serves the public.
 The objects within our collections must support that goal and our overall mission.
 Most of the objects given to the Museum will remain in our collections for the rest of their lives.
 The Museum recognizes that retention of each and every object in a collection involves an ongoing expense.
 The Museum may – after a cautious and detailed process and upon approval of the Board of Directors – remove artifacts from the Permanent Collection through a process called deaccession.
-Deacessioning is a way to improve and strengthen collections by refining, upgrading and focusing them.
-Deaccessioned items are first considered for placement in another educational institution but may also be moved to our Education Collection, sold or discarded.
-Any funds gained from the sale of deacessioned items are placed in a restricted fund to be used for care and preservation of the Permanent Collection and will not be used for general operating expenses.
-If you have any concerns or questions regarding the deacession process, please do not hesitate to contact our Curator.
+Deaccessioning is a way to improve and strengthen collections by refining, upgrading and focusing them.
+Deaccessioned items are first considered for placement in another educational institution but may also be moved to our Library and Education Collection, sold or discarded.
+Any funds gained from the sale of deaccessioned items are placed in a restricted fund to be used for care and preservation of the Permanent Collection and will not be used for general operating expenses.
+If you have any concerns or questions regarding the deaccession process, please do not hesitate to contact our Curator.